DNWMNCR/JavaForSmallTeams/style/65_keep_your_code_dry.md

 }
 ```

 We do not need to introduce our own interface - the built-in `Consumer<T>` is enough.
-We should consider introducing one if the `doThings` method were exposed publicly or the logic in `performSideEffect` was complex enough to pull into a top level class.
+We should consider introducing one if the `doThings` method were exposed publicly or if the logic in `performSideEffect` was complex enough to pull into a top-level class.

 The loop might also be converted to a pipeline.